ybakos/zuvuya-compositor/README.md

 communication, event loops, and message queues.
 When we invoke `wl_display_get_registry`, the client does not immediately send the server a request.
-Instead, `wl_display_get_registry` adds the `display.get_registry` request to a buffer (queue?) of outbound requests that are ready to be sent to the server, and then it returns.
+Instead, `wl_display_get_registry` adds the `display.get_registry` request to a buffer (queue) of outbound requests that are ready to be sent to the server, and then it returns.

 In order to send the request to the server, our client needs to flush its